• Interesting views of many international newspapers on dog eating in Vietnam

 The BBC also reported that there are still over 1000 restaurants in Hanoi selling dog meat and cat meat.
 The Hanoi government's proposal calls for people to stop eating cats, which is less common in Vietnam but still exists.
 In fact, cats and dogs in Vietnam have been brutally killed; there are about 490,000 dogs and cats in Hanoi and most of them are pets.

-According to Asia Times: "In Vietnam, dogs are not treated as human best friend"
+Asia Times: "In Vietnam, dogs are not treated as human best friends"

 animal-adoption-hanoi